Browser does not support script.

 Teaching

-I prepare and deliver undergraduate practical classes for the Biosciences Course for years 1, 2 and 3 in Biochemistry, Haematology, Cell path and micro with guidance from the academic in charge of the practical and other technical professionals.
+I prepare and deliver undergraduate practical classes for the Biosciences Course for years one, two and three in Biochemistry, Haematology, Cell Path and micro with guidance from the academic in charge of the practical and other technical professionals.

 I carry out maintenance on equipment and diagnose problems when they arise.
 I give advice and knowledge to my peers and final year students during their dissertations.